-- 18. Where two or more arbitrations conducted under this Procedure appear to raise common issues of fact or law, the tribunals may direct that those arbitrations shall be conducted and any hearing take place concurrently.
-Where such an order is made, the tribunals may give such directions as the interests of fairness, economy and expedition require including: - (a) that the documents disclosed by the parties in one arbitration shall be made available to the parties to the other arbitration upon such conditions as the tribunals may determine; - (b) that the evidence given in one arbitration shall be received and admitted in the other arbitration, subject to all parties being given a reasonable opportunity to comment upon it and subject to such other conditions as the tribunals may determine.
+- 19. Where two or more arbitrations conducted under this Procedure appear to raise common issues of fact or law, the tribunals may direct that those arbitrations shall be conducted and any hearing take place concurrently.
+Where such an order is made, the tribunals may give such directions as the interests of fairness, economy and expedition require including: - (a) that time limits for service of submissions may be abbreviated or modified in the interests of saving costs or minimising delay, or otherwise enhancing efficiency; - (b) that the documents disclosed by the parties in one arbitration shall be made available to the parties to the other arbitration upon such conditions as the tribunals may determine; - (c) that the evidence given in one arbitration shall be received and admitted in the other arbitration, subject to all parties being given a reasonable opportunity to comment upon it and subject to such other conditions as the tribunals may determine.